e-PIMS property asset management for the UK government

-Government Property Unit (GPU) develops property asset management system with one of the largest single owner/occupier property data sets in the world. e-PIMS won 2016 Property Management System of the Year at the Property Week Management All Stars Awards.
+Office of Government Property (OGP) develops property asset management system with one of the largest single owner/occupier property data sets in the world.

 For over a decade the UK’s entire Central Civil estate and land assets have been managed using the Government’s electronic Property Information and Mapping Service (e-PIMS). e-PIMS is a location-based asset management system based on an Ordnance Survey GIS core.